kevin-li-195/blog/src/posts/2016-08-24-sampling-monad.md

 -----
-title: Implementation of Sampling Monad
+title: A Monad for Probabilistic Computations
 subject: Haskell
 -----